I have read true stories on your website, and it is remarkable how similar our struggles are, no matter what the specific circumstances. – Reader

 6/8/2025

 On January 8th this year, I googled “Evangelical Churches Near me”.
-I didn’t know what that meant necessarily, but I follow some people on social media who are from that group.
-So when the church I attend now popped up, I went to the website and noticed there was a 6:30 pm class.
-I called and asked if it’s open for first timers, and I was told, “yes, please come”.
-So I did.
+I didn’t know what that meant, but I follow some people on social media who are from that group.
+So when the church I attend now popped up, I went to the website and noticed a 6:30 pm class.
+I called and asked if it’s open firsttimers, and was told, “es, please come”.
 I walked in and sat down with some people whom I now call friends.
-I didn’t know at the time that this was going to be day one of a whole new beginning for me.
+I didn’t know at the time that this was day one of a whole new beginning for me.
 Ever since, I have dove headfirst into all things Jesus, trying to live and love like him.

 Like everyone, I have a past.
 I have my traumas, losses, and sinful ways that have brought me much pain and led me in the wrong direction.
-I don’t like to use the word regret because to me it brings shame, and shame can lead to depression that takes years to come back from.
+I don’t like to use the word regret because to me it brings shame, and shame can lead to depression that takes years o.
 Today, I choose to use the words, life lessons, because, for good or bad, they shaped me into the person I am today.

 In 2022 and 2023, I dealt with many health issues, and even had to have a total hysterectomy, in which cancer was found.
 That made me realize I am not invincible, and it opened my eyes to the fact that I was not living my best life.
-I had worried too much about things that have no importance.
+I had worried too much about things.

 I started to look deeper into myself.
 I withdrew from alternative lifestyles and people who made me doubt and question my life choices.
 I realized I was lost.
 I needed something, and just couldn’t put my finger on it… yet.
 I started watching social media and realized how horrible this world is turning with hate and forgetting what matters, and how humankindness is becoming humanUNkindness.
 I said to someone who was being rude, “You need Jesus”.
 Then it hit me, so do I.